daviddang03/Lee-Lab-Guide-to-Supercomputing/README.md

 <br />
 Note that name of node corresponds to the name of the node shown when you run jupyter notebook (EXAMPLE: c-25-25)<br />
 10) To finally access the Jupyter Notebook, visit this site: http://127.0.0.1:8989/ (you might have to copy and paste after token=)<br />
+11) To use Lumerical FDTD and its python API, use must cd to the following directory: /sopt/Lumerical/

 # Miscellaneous:<br />
 To activate conda on the cluster type: <br />